EDyO/appu/README.md

 # appu

-Appu is a toolkit for podcast edition and publishing.
+**A**utomatic **P**odcast **PU**blisher, aka appu, is a toolkit for podcast edition and publishing.

 ## Rationale

-While running the [Entre Dev Y Ops podcast](https://www.entredevyops.es), the authors found interesting to start building a set of tools to make this easier.
+While running the [Entre Dev y Ops podcast](https://www.entredevyops.es), the authors found interesting to start building a set of tools to make this easier.
 We hope this might help anyone else.

 Currently we start preparing every episode by writing a simple script we store in a shared Drive folder.